shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 ![alt text][image7] ![alt text][image8]

 The first image might be difficult to classify because ...
+It can be said that the Predictions uncertainty was nearly inexistent as is shown in the table above and graphs below.
+Looking at the Top-5 Prediction, it can be seeming that their probabilities were very high in all cases.
+Nonetheless, it is notable that the model mistakenly selected a “Turn left ahead” sign when a “Speed limit “30km/h” was given.
+This is a False Positive in the Confusion Matrix.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).